 (The dialysis process)

 This time he was on dialysis for a little over four years.
 As Steve has put so succinctly to me a number of times, most days he woke up feeling "like a bag of assholes."
-Three times a week Steve would have to travel to to the clinic for a four hour stint, although eventually, they got a home machine and, after working a 12 hour shift at the hospital, Jordan would hook Steve up to the dialysis machine for his four hour stint.
-Once they got their own machine, the frequency of dialysis was able to be increased to six times a week, keeping Steve healthier.
-They even took the machine on their honeymoon!
+Three times a week Steve would have to travel to to the clinic for a four hour stint, although eventually he got a home machine and would have his four hour stint.
+Once he got his own machine, the frequency of dialysis was able to be increased to six times a week, keeping Steve healthier.

 In 2011, Steve received a phone call from the clinic.
 A donor kidney had become available.
 The operation went well and all was good.

 In 2016, Steve started feeling run-down again.
 His regular appointments at the transplant clinic showed that his kidney was slowly declining, so with a new team of doctors they started investigating into the decline of not only this kidney, but his original one as well.
-After a lot of testing Steve was diagnosed with lupus, an auto-immune disease where his immune system produces an excess of antibodies that attach themselves to his kidneys, causing inflammation, pain and eventually, destroyed the organ completely (Membroproliferative Glomular Nephritis).
+After a lot of testing Steve was diagnosed with a form of lupus, an auto-immune disease where his immune system produces an excess of antibodies that attach themselves to his kidneys, causing inflammation, pain and eventually, destroyed the organ completely (Membroproliferative Glomular Nephritis) (MPGN)